airshipit/airshipctl/docs/source/cli/airshipctl_config_set-context.md

 ### Options

 ```
-      --cluster-type string        set the cluster-type for the specified context
       --current                    update the current context
       --encryption-config string   set the encryption config for the specified context
   -h, --help                       help for set-context